-Until the 1920’s, the area that would become Earll Place remained cultivated for agriculture.
+The history of Earll Place Historic District begins in the 1920’s.
+The area that would become Earll Place remained cultivated for agriculture.
 This area was situated between the Creighton District and the Osborn District, two mini farm districts that utilized water coming from the nearby Grand Canal.
 Roosevelt Damn’s completion in 1911 brought a dependable source of water to Phoenix and instigated a population boom.
 This in turn prompted some small owners to subdivide their holdings into smaller residential lots.
 Phoenix’s population growth slowed substantially in 1914 at the onset of World War I, but increased sharply after the war.

 In the 1920’s, Phoenix saw unprecedented agricultural and commercial production, promoting another population boom.
 The spiraling population increase also affected the physical dimensions of the city, as residential development rapidly extended the rural-urban interface in all directions from the city center.
 Meeting the demand for suburban residential land outside the city, landowners platted 36 new subdivisions in the six months leading up to March 1927.
 This expansion included farm lands to the north and east of the city.
 E. A. Earll subdivided his land north of Thomas Road and east of 16th Street in February of 1927.